ntwiles/ntwiles/README.md

 ![Image of Nathan's skills](http://nathanwiles.net/img/skills.png)

 ## Hi, I'm Nathan.
 I do full-stack web development and make games.
-I work mostly in C#.
+I work mostly in C#, but I also love JavaScript and I'm playing around with Rust.
 Here are some of my favorite projects:

 ## Get in touch.